 If your down payment is less than 20 percent, or you are refinancing more than 80 percent of your home’s value, most lenders will require that you purchase mortgage insurance.
 Typically, mortgage insurance is not required for home equity loans.
 Although mortgage insurance is primarily for the benefit of the lender, it does allow homebuyers to purchase their home with a low down payment.
 The borrower pays the mortgage insurance premium on behalf of the lender.

 The maximum percentage of your home’s value depends on the purpose of your loan, how you use the property, and the loan type you choose.
-So, the best way to determine how much you can borrow is to complete our online application.

 Absolutely!
 In fact, applying for a mortgage loan before you find a home may be the best thing you could do.
 If you apply for your mortgage now, we’ll issue an approval subject to you finding the perfect home.
 You’ll receive a pre-approval letter online instantly, which you can use to assure real estate brokers and sellers that you are a qualified buyer.
 Having a pre-approval for a mortgage may give more weight to any offer to purchase that you make.

 After you’re pre-approved, simply call your Loan Officer once you’ve found the perfect home.
 You’ll complete your application and have an opportunity to lock in our great rates and fees.
 Then we’ll complete the processing of your loan.

 A credit score is one of the pieces of information we’ll use to evaluate your application.
 Financial institutions have been using credit scores to evaluate credit card and auto loan applications for many years, but mortgage lenders only recently began using credit scoring to assist with loan decisions.